Church rebukes Venezuela Socialists over 'sinful' Chavez prayer

 "Lead us not into the temptation of capitalism, deliver us from the evil of the oligarchy, like the crime of contraband, because ours is the homeland, the peace and life - forever and ever.
 Amen.
 Viva Chavez!" she exclaimed to applause.

-The prayer symbolizes the spiritual connection "Chavistas" feel with the former soldier who governed Venezuela for 14 years before dying of cancer in March 2013.
+The prayer symbolizes the spiritual connection 'Chavistas' feel with the larger-than-life former soldier who governed Venezuela for 14 years before dying of cancer in March 2013.

 Venezuela is a mainly Roman Catholic country, although many fuse their Christian beliefs with other forms of spirituality including the practice of Afro-Caribbean "Santeria".